 Detentions are held daily during lunch/recess for 30-60 minutes.
-Teachers, the dean and the principal may assign and hold detentions.
+Teachers, the assistant dean, assistant principals, principal and director of operations may assign and hold detentions.

 A student who fails to serve a detention (including being tardy) will be re-assigned once to serve that detention.
 If s/he does not serve this detention, an administrator may assign additional consequences as follows: